 An Aspire SEND group continues to work collaboratively to improve provision and to share good practice in SEND.
-During 2016/2017, this work has included the introduction of the Aspire Charter mark to support Academies within Aspire to audit their provision and put into place actions to enhance provision for pupils with SEN. Attendance by SENDCO at Aspire training day.
+During 2016/2017, this work has included the introduction of the Aspire Charter mark to support Academies within Aspire to audit their provision and put into place actions to enhance provision for pupils with SEN. Mount Hawke Academy was awarded the Silver SEN Chartermark in 2018.
+The SENDCo attends all Aspire inclusion training days.